 Supported file formats

-As Premiere Pro is all about video editing, it supports a much more extensive range of different file formats for your videos.
+As Adobe Premiere Pro is all about video editing, it supports a much more extensive range of different file formats for your videos.
 The most common file formats supported by Premiere Pro are .mp4, .avi, and .mov.

 After Effects program and Premiere Pro program are part of Adobe Creative Cloud, which means you need to subscribe to the Adobe suite every month.
 Both pro editing software are available at the same price of $20.99 per month with the Adobe Creative Cloud plan.